Navinco/Algothon/README.md

 # AlgoThon - Algorand Hackathon Project

 Welcome to the AlgoThon project!
-This repository contains various tasks and projects related to Algorand blockchain development.
+This repository contains various tasks and projects related to Algorand blockchain development, including a Tic-Tac-Toe game and an NFT marketplace with team-based mechanics.

 ## 🏗️ Project Structure